All the Fine Young Cannibals

 All the Fine Young Cannibals is a 1960 American drama film directed by Michael Anderson, starring Robert Wagner, Natalie Wood, Susan Kohner, George Hamilton, and Pearl Bailey.
 Hamilton said that the film "combined Southern Gothic with a biopic of jazzman Chet Baker."
 It was loosely based on The Bixby Girls, a 1957 novel by Rosamond Marshall that was set in the World War I era.

 Plot

-Two young people in love, musician Chad Bixby (Robert Wagner) and Sarah "Salome" Davis (Natalie Wood), are forced apart despite the latter's pregnancy.
+Two young people in love, musician Chad Bixby and Sarah "Salome" Davis, are forced apart despite the latter's pregnancy.
 They marry others, but are brought back together by chance.
-A downtrodden blues singer (Pearl Bailey) mothers Bixby while guiding his career.
+A downtrodden blues singer mothers Bixby while guiding his career.